Rhino Dehorning Mission

 PROJECT HIGHLIGHTS

-• Learn about rhino medicine and care with lectures on biology, physiology, and common diseases by wildlife vet experts.
+Learn about rhino medicine and care with lectures on common diseases by wildlife vets.

-• Discover Namibian culture from the inside, with evening campfire sessions, braais, discussion groups and cultural dancers.
+Discover Namibian culture from the inside, with sundowners, evening campfire sessions, local food and cultural dishes.

-• Form lifelong bonds with like-minded professionals who share your passion for welfare and conservation, over 7 days of working in beautiful wild Africa.
+Meet like-minded people who share your passion for welfare and conservation, over 7 days of working in beautiful wild Africa.

 Project video

-Please note: in order to immobilise an animal in Namibia you need to be registered with the Namibian Vet Council.
-As such, international delegates will not be firing medicated darts at live animals, but will assist with all other work.
+Please note: due to veterinary licencing rules, vets not registered in Namibia will not dart live animals, but will assist with all other work.

 Day 1: Arrival and introduction to the rhino reserve

-After settling into comfortable twin bed ensuite safari-style rooms, the group gathers for the official orientation.
-Here, the team will provide an overview of the program, camp safety and what can be expected in the week ahead, before we enjoy watching the bold African sunset and a welcome dinner under the stars, featuring traditional African cuisine called a Braai (BBQ) setting the tone for a deeper understanding of the cultural aspect of life in Africa.
+After settling in, you are free to swim in the pool, meet your course mates, rest and relax, ready for dinner.
+Before we eat, the team will provide an overview of the program, camp safety and what can be expected in the week ahead, before we enjoy watching the bold African sunset and a welcome dinner under the stars, featuring traditional African cuisine called a Braai (BBQ).

 Day 2: Introduction to Rhino Anatomy and Physiology